yuvelq/FDMR-Monitor/README.md

 ***This version has been forked from HBMonitor V2 by SP2ONG 2019-2022***

 Some of the changes in FDMR Monitor:
+- TG Count page added.
+- Config file added.
 - It's integrated with SQLite database.
 - Improved usage of memory and CPU.
 - Broadcasting groups has been added to save server's resources.
 - JavaScript code was added to support broadcasting groups.
-- The code has been updated to HTML5.
+- The code has been  fully updated to HTML5.
 - Static and single TG's page added.
-- Data QSO's are showed in the dashboard.
+- Data QSO's now are showed in the dashboard.

 FDMR Monitor has been tested on Debian v9, v10 and v11